Bembo: Other Griffo-inspired fonts

 A major professional competitor to Bembo is Agmena, created by Jovica Veljović and released by Linotype in 2014.
 Intended as a unified serif design supporting Roman, Greek and a range of Cyrillic alphabets such as Serbian, it features a more calligraphic italic than Bembo with swash capitals and support for Greek ligatures.

 A looser interpretation of the Griffo designs is Iowan Old Style, designed by John Downer and also released by Bitstream.
 With a larger x-height (taller lower-case letters) than the print-oriented Bembo and influences of signpainting (Downer's former profession), it was intended to be particularly clear for reading at distance, in displays and in signage.
 It is a default font in the Apple Books application.

 Not explicitly influenced by Bembo but also influenced by Griffo is Minion by Slimbach.
 Released by Adobe, a 2008 survey ranked it as one of the most popular typefaces used in modern fine printing.

-Besides designs with similar inspiration, a number of unofficial releases and digitisations of Bembo have been made in the phototypesetting and digital periods, reflecting the lack of effective intellectual property protection for typefaces.
-Several unofficial versions were released during the phototypesetting period under alternate names; for example one unofficial phototypesetting version was named "Biretta" after the hat worn by Roman Catholic clergy, and another by Erhard Kaiser was created for the East German printing concern Typoart, outside the reach of Western intellectual property laws.
+Besides designs with similar inspiration, a number of more direct copies and digitisations of Bembo have been made, both in the phototypesetting and digital periods.
+As "Bembo" is a Monotype trademark, these versions were released under alternate names; for example one unofficial phototypesetting version was named "Biretta" after the hat worn by Roman Catholic clergy, and another by Erhard Kaiser was created for the East German printing concern Typoart.
 In the digital period, Rubicon created a version named "Bentley" intended for small sizes and Bitstream made a version under the name of "Aldine 401".
 Its licensee ParaType later created a set of Cyrillic characters for this in 2008.
-The name "Bembo" remains a Monotype trademark and may not be used to describe such clones.

 Free and open-source fonts

 Two open-source designs based on Bembo are Cardo and ET Book.
 The Cardo fonts, developed by David J. Perry for use in classical scholarship and also including Greek and Hebrew, are freely available under the SIL Open Font License.
 Unimpressed by the first Bembo digitisation, statistician and designer Edward Tufte commissioned an alternative digitisation for his books in a limited range of styles and languages, sometimes called 'ET Bembo'.
-He released it publicly as an open-source font named 'ET Book' in September 2015.
+He released it publicly under the MIT License as an open-source font named 'ET Book' in September 2015.
+In 2019, Daniel Benjamin Miller released XETBook (extended ET Book) under the SIL OFL.
+XETBook then was further developed into ETbb by Michael Sharpe, which is available under the LaTeX Project Public License on CTAN.